Top 10 One Team NBA Players In the League History

 Reggie Miller was picked by the Indiana Pacers in 1987 and spent 18 years playing for the team.
 Still, he had a rough start, as fans were upset that he was chosen instead of local hero Steve Alford.
 It took Reggie five years to become the franchise player and turn Indiana into one of the league's best teams during the nineties.

-In 2000, Miller played his only NBA Finals, as the Pacers lost to Lakers 4-2.
+In 2000, Miller played his only NBA Finals, as the Pacers lost to the Lakers 4-2.
 However, many will better remember the seven-game epic with Chicago Bulls in the Eastern Conference finals in 1998.
 No other team took the Bulls to a decider during their dynasty run!
-Miller was not only a colossal scorer but also one of the best three-point shooters in NBA history, as well as a terrific clutch performer!
+Miller was a colossal scorer, one of the best three-point shooters in the history of the NBA, and a terrific clutch performer.

 9. John Stockton